-Many of us experience symptoms of allergies such as stuffy or runny nose, skin rashes, breathing problems, or sneezing.
+Many of us experience symptoms of allergies such as a stuffy or runny nose, skin rashes, breathing problems, or sneezing.

 However, we normally blame it on the allergens present in the air outside of our home.
 However, we never think that the culprit might be right inside our home.
 Yes, it is true.
 The air inside your home can be polluted and may contain allergens.

 You can do some simple things to ensure that the air inside your home is free from all allergens and pollutants.
-This can improve the internal air quality and help you breathe easy.
+This can improve internal air quality and help you breathe easy.

 Air Conditioner and Furnace Filters

 The filters in your air conditioner and heating furnace are your first line of defense against the allergens and pollutants that can creep into the internal air.
-By checking them regularly and getting them replaced from a HVAC company can greatly reduce the allergens in the air.
+By checking them regularly and getting them replaced from an HVAC company can greatly reduce the allergens in the air.
 You can upgrade the filters and use more efficient ones that are capable of trapping smaller particles.
 Clogged filters do more damage than just spewing allergens in the air.
 They also increase energy consumption and may damage the equipment.

 Install an Air Purifier

-The best way to make your home allergen free is to install equipment called an air purifier.
-You can either get a standalone air purifier, or a whole house air purifier that is built into the HVAC system of your home.
+The best way to make your home allergen-free is to install equipment called an air purifier.
+You can either get a standalone air purifier or a whole house air purifier that is built into the HVAC system of your home.
 It captures the allergens and prevents them from settling on the surfaces.